HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

 reduces the time it takes to process all the observations.

-Swift-XRT can be operated in different data modes, but for the purposes of this tutorial we will focus only on the 'photon counting' (PC) mode, were XRT records the position, energy, and arrival time of each event.
+Swift-XRT can be operated in different data modes, but for the purposes of this tutorial we will focus only on the 'photon counting' (PC) mode, where XRT records the position, energy, and arrival time of each event.
 From those data we can eventually make images, light curves, and spectra.
 Other modes are more specialized, and beyond the scope of this tutorial.